 G331A Martha Van Rensselaer Hall

 David is a JD/PhD student in Law, Psychology, and Human Development.
-Currently, he is the laboratory leader of Dr. Valerie Reyna's Laboratory for Rational Decision Making, where he also serves as the leader of the Neuroscience and Health & Medical Decision Making teams.
+Currently, he is the laboratory leader of Dr. Valerie Reyna's Laboratory for Rational Decision Making.
 Prior to coming to Cornell, he graduated with highest distinction from the University of Michigan, where he was a research assistant under Professor Ethan Kross.

 David's research interests primarily lie in cognitive theory and neuroscience, with his main focus on judgment and decision making.
 At the moment, his research examines the perception of risks and risk taking within the context of sports and the cognitive and neural effects of concussive and sub-concussive injuries.
 He also conducts research on memory across the lifespan and is using advanced models and theory to detect the development and progression of possible neurodegenerative diseases in at-risk populations.

 Hans, V. P., Reed, K., Reyna, V. F., Garavito, D. M. N., & Helm, R. K. (Under Review).
 Guiding Jurors on Damage Award Decisions Experimental Investigations of Approaches Based on Theory and Practice.